 Dr Woods has been heavily involved in training younger doctors and plastic surgeons, including many years on the national training board in Plastic and Reconstructive Surgery for the Royal Australasian College of Surgeons.
 He has an honorary Senior Lecturer position with the University of Adelaide in recognition of his ongoing research and training of medical students.
 Dr Woods has also published research in the area of sarcoma care and was a lead author in the national guidelines for Sarcoma care (Reconstructive Surgery component).

-Dr Woods currently practices at Plastic Surgery Central in Dulwich, South Australia and undertakes operating lists at on-site Central Day Surgery, Calvary Surgicentre and St Andrews Hospital.
-He also has public appointments at the Women’s and Children’s Hospital in Adelaide and Riverland Regional Hospital in Berri – he has supported the Riverland and Mallee community in this role for over 10 years.
+Dr Woods currently practices at Plastic Surgery Central in Dulwich, South Australia and undertakes operating lists at on-site Central Day Surgery, Calvary Adelaide and St Andrews Hospital.
+He also regularly visits the Riverland Regional Hospital in Berri – he has supported the Riverland and Mallee community in this role for over 10 years.
 He is a member of the Australian Society of Plastic Surgeons.